BowlerHatLLC/vscode-as3mxml/README.md

 ## Support this project

-The [ActionScript and MXML extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=bowlerhatllc.vscode-nextgenas) is developed by [Josh Tynjala](http://patreon.com/josht) with the support of community members like you.
+The [ActionScript & MXML extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=bowlerhatllc.vscode-nextgenas) is developed by [Josh Tynjala](http://patreon.com/josht) with the support of community members like you.

 [Support Josh Tynjala on Patreon](http://patreon.com/josht)